Plant-Based Nutrition for Kids

 As a Registered Dietitian specializing in pediatrics, ensuring appropriate physical and cognitive development in children is a main priority for me.
 And, I know this is a priority shared with most pediatric healthcare providers.
 Generally, children should be on the least restrictive diets as tolerated to make sure they are getting in all of their needed nutrients to grow.
 Which is why some question the safety of a plant-based diet for kids because of the potential nutritional deficiencies, particularly early in life, that may have consequences on growth and cognitive development.
 But let’s jump to what the actual experts, including the Academy of Nutrition and Dietetics (AND) and the American Academy of Pediatrics (AAP) say: a well-planned vegetarian diet can support adequate nutrition in growing children.
 And, many studies back this up.

 If you do choose a vegetarian or vegan lifestyle for your family, ELSE Nutrition can be a beneficial addition to your child’s diet.
-ELSE is a dairy-free supplement that ensures your plant based kids get needed nutrients such as protein, healthy fats, calcium, Vitamin D, and Vitamin B12.
+ELSE is a dairy-free supplement that ensures your plant-based kids get needed nutrients such as protein, healthy fats, calcium, Vitamin D, and Vitamin B12.
 It can also be used as a cow’s milk or soy milk alternative for infant formula.
-By using ELSE, plant based families can be sure they’re making a nutritious choice for their kids.
+By using ELSE, plant-based families can be sure they’re making a nutritious choice for their kids.

 The content and advice provided in this article is for informational purposes only and is not a substitute for medical diagnosis, treatment, advice for specific medical conditions.
 Always consult a pediatrician to understand the individual needs of your child.